verge-io/docs/docs/product-guide/IPSEC.md

 3. Click **New VPN** from the left menu.
 ![int-networksetting.png](/docs/public/userguide-sshots/int-networksetting.png)

-**--None--** to create a separate VPN network, where connections to other VeregOS networks are all handled with layer 3 routing.
+**--None--** to create a separate VPN network, where connections to other VergeOS networks are all handled with layer 3 routing.
 (Recommended method)

 **-OR-**

 **Select an existing network** to attach the VPN network directly to that network via layer 2.

 > Note: if an existing network is selected for the Interface Network and VPN connectivity is needed
-> to additional VeregOS networks, further routing rules will be needed and additional unnecessary network hops will be introduced; therefore, if the VPN will need to connect to multiple networks and will be utilizing a public IP address (recommended), it is best to select --None-- for interface network and handle connections to all networks via layer 3 routing.
+> to additional VergeOS networks, further routing rules will be needed and additional unnecessary network hops will be introduced; therefore, if the VPN will need to connect to multiple networks and will be utilizing a public IP address (recommended), it is best to select --None-- for interface network and handle connections to all networks via layer 3 routing.
 {.is-info}